 - ~19 000 sq. km of GeoStreamer data

 Late Jurassic rifting led to the formation of numerous horsts and rotated fault blocks along the margins of the graben.
-This area is known for its high-quality hydrocarbon reservoirs.
-A variety of play types exist here, such as Paleocene deep marine sands and injected sands at Hermod, Heimdal, and Ty formations.
-Late Jurassic shallow and deep marine sands are present in the Hugin formation and intra-Heather and Draupne formations, as well as Early and Middle Jurassic shallow marine to coastal/deltaic sands.
+The Viking Graben is known for its prolific source rocks and high-quality reservoirs providing a variety of play types such as Paleocene deep marine fan deposits of the Hermod, Heimdal, and Ty formations, or reworked/remobilized Hermod or Heimdal Fm sands injected into shallower stratigraphy.
+Late Jurassic shallow and deep marine sands are present in the Hugin formation and the intra-Heather and Draupne formations, as well as Early and Middle Jurassic shallow marine to coastal/deltaic sands.
+Late Jurassic marine shales supply the area with prolific source rocks, while maturation, migration and timing ensured development of a prominent hydrocarbon province with significant remaining potential.

-Our tailored workflow for GeoStreamer data overcomes many of the imaging challenges related to this varied geological setting such as the resolution of shallow channels, injectites, and Vbrites.
-The results offer new insight and reveal new opportunities.
+Our tailored workflow for GeoStreamer PURE data overcomes many of the imaging challenges related to this varied geological setting such as the resolution of shallow channels, injectites, and V-brights.
+The results offer new insight into established plays and reveal new opportunities.

-New insights include the greater Alvheim reservoir with stratigraphic pinch-outs, improved imaging of the Jurassic source rock and individual Jurassic fluvial-deltaic to shallow marine sandstones and sub-marine fans of Paleocene age, and clearer rendering of the intra-Jurassic and Paleocene mudstones.
+New insights include the greater Alvheim reservoir with stratigraphic pinch-outs, as well as improved imaging of the Jurassic source rock, individual Jurassic fluvial-deltaic to shallow marine sandstones, sub-marine fans of Paleocene age, and intra-Jurassic and Paleocene mudstones.